What Are the Benefits of Magnesium Supplements?

 What is the Best Kind of Magnesium to Take?

-Ideally, you’re obtaining enough magnesium daily through your diet.
+Ideally, we should be obtaining enough magnesium daily through our diet.
+Unfortunately that may not be the case.
 The Office of Dietary Supplements recommends getting between 350 to 400 mg of magnesium each day.
 If you suspect you’re not getting enough, consider adding some of these food options to your diet: